Active Sampling for the Quickest Detection of Markov Networks: Data Model and Problem Formulation

-We define both the stopping time and the selection rule to be $\F_t$-measurable functions.
-Finally, we define two information measures that are instrumental to formalizing and analyzing various decision rules throughout the paper.
+We define $\tau_n\in\mathbb{N}$ as the Markov stopping time with respect to the family $\{\F_t\}$, at which the sampling process is terminated and a decision is formed.
+We also define $\delta_n\in\{0,1\}$ as an $\F_t$-measurable function as the terminal decision rule, where $\delta_n=\ell$ indicates accepting hypothesis $\H_\ell$, for $\ell\in\{0,1\}$.
+Based on the decision rules defined above, we define the tuple $\Phi_n\dff(\tau_n,\delta_n,\psi_n^{\tau_n})$ to uniquely specify the sampling strategy\footnote{We remark that the subscript $n$ is included in all decision rules to signify the effect of network size.} and the decision rules involved.
+Finally, we define two information measures that are instrumental in formalizing and analyzing various decision rules throughout the paper.
 Specifically, for any given $\psi^t_n$ and $A\subseteq\{1,\dots, n\}\backslash\psi^t_n$ we define

-$ D_{\rm KL}(f\|g)$ denotes the Kullback-Leibler (KL) divergence from a statistical model with pdf $g$ to a model with pdf $f$.
+$ D_{\rm KL}(f\;\|\;g)$ denotes the Kullback-Leibler (KL) divergence from a statistical model with pdf $g$ to a model with pdf $f$.